samucucchi/samucucchi/README.md

 ### Hi there 👋

 - 🏠 Based in Pisa
+- 💼 Working as Data Scientist at Seacom S.R.L.
 - 🤓 Currently studying Data Science and Business Informatics at the University of Pisa
 - 🌱 Interested in nature, sustainability and outdoor activities
 - 🎓 Bachelor degree in Computer Science at the University of Pisa